The unique Lopapeysa sweater and the Icelandic sheep wool

 To get a beautiful green color, you must put the wool in old, cold urine in a copper pot, together with common nettles (Urtica dioica).

 Getting a red color is very difficult, and it can never be a high red.
 However, by soaking the wool for 1-2 weeks in new cow urine, which has to be changed every two to three days, combined with Iceland moss, you can get a reddish tint.

 Today, you can, of course, get wool in almost any colour but they are not dyed with natural dyes.

 The use of Icelandic wool throughout the ages

 All wool was woven until the 16th century, when knitting was introduced to Iceland, probably by German merchants.
 The oldest written source on knitting in Iceland is in a book from the second half of the 16th century.
 At this point in time, national debts were paid in knitting.

-Woven wool cloth was used for almost all clothes as cotton was still unheard of.
+Woven wool cloth was used for almost all clothes, as cotton was still unheard of.
 Linen and silk were only available from sporadic foreign merchants at a very high price – particularly silk.
-However, after the introduction of knitting, this method took over for making many of the clothes.
+However, after the introduction of knitting, this production method took over.
 It was a more comfortable and, in many ways, quicker method.